-If you have an older dog then you are no stranger to finding miscellaneous bumps and lumps on them.
-In fact, most dogs over the age of 7 will have developed one or more of these bumps upon inspection.
-But what are these lumps and bumps on dogs and when should an owner be concerned?
+If you have an older dog, then you’re no stranger to finding miscellaneous bumps and lumps on them.
+In fact, most dogs over the age of seven will have developed one or more of these bumps upon inspection.
+But what are these lumps and bumps on dogs and when should you be concerned?

-Just the other day I was reaching down to give an affectionate scratch to my older dog when I felt a new bump on her head.
-Now she is 13 years old, so this is not our first “lump” but I always get concerned when I find a new one.
-Especially because this one did not seem like the other lumps and bumps that she has developed in the past.
-So, off to the vet we went….
+One time, I reached down to give an affectionate scratch to my older dog when I felt a new bump on her head.
+Now she is more than 13 years old, so this is not our first “lump,” but I always get concerned when I find a new one.
+Mainly because this one did not seem like the other lumps and bumps that she has developed in the past.
+So, off to the vet we went…

-If you know the answers to these questions before you get to the vet, it will really help them diagnose your dog’s “lump” quicker and will also help you know if it is potentially something serious.
+If you know the answers to these questions before you get to the vet, it will really help them diagnose your dog’s “lump” quicker and will also help you know if it’s potentially something serious.